 Unvented space heaters include ventless gas fireplaces and gas logs installed in fireplaces previously designed for wood-burning or coal-burning.
-These unvented space heaters create indoor air pollution because they deliver all their combustion byproducts to the indoors.
+The unvented space heaters and fireplaces create indoor air pollution because they deliver all their combustion byproducts to the indoors.

 Unvented space heaters aren't safe.
-Replace them with vented space heaters or electric space heaters.
+Replace them with vented space heaters or electric space heaters if at all possible.

 DOE forbids unvented space heaters as primary heating units in weatherized homes.
-However, unvented space heaters may be used as secondary heaters, under these four requirements.
+However, unvented space heaters may be used as secondary heaters, under these requirements.

-- 1. The heater must have a input rating less than 40,000 BTUH. - 2.
-If located in a bedroom, the heater must have an input rating of less than 10,000 BTUH. - 3.
-The heater must be equipped with an oxygen-depletion sensor. - 4.
-The room containing the heater must have adequate combustion air.
+- 1. The heater must have an input rating less than 40,000 BTUH. - 2.
+If located in a bedroom, the heater must have an input rating of less than 10,000 BTUH.